 JCU financial aid can be applied to the tuition costs.
 It is necessary to consult with the Office of Financial Aid at John Carroll to learn how your financial aid will apply to this program.

 John Carroll University currently offers its students several competitive scholarships to NUI Galway sponsored by the Mayo Society of Greater Cleveland.
-Please contact the Center for Global Education for more information, or download the Galway Scholarship Application.
-The deadline to apply for the scholarship for Fall 2014 is March 15, 2014.
+Please contact the Center for Global Education for more information, or download the Scholarship Application.
+The deadline to apply for the scholarship for Fall 2015 or Spring 2016 is March 16, 2015.

 Additional scholarships may be available from outside sources.
 Please see http://www.jcu.edu/global/study/funding.htm for additional information.